Learning More about Cat Spays and Neuters at The Animal Hospital of Roxbury

 What should I do if I notice complications after my cat’s surgery?

-Contact your veterinarian.
+Contact your veterinarian immediately.

 How can spaying or neutering prevent certain health issues in cats?